elastic/terraform-provider-elasticstack/docs/resources/elasticsearch_index_lifecycle.md

 Optional:

 - `allocate` (Block List, Max: 1) Updates the index settings to change which nodes are allowed to host the index shards and change the number of replicas. (see [below for nested schema](#nestedblock--cold--allocate))
+- `downsample` (Block List, Max: 1) Roll up documents within a fixed interval to a single summary document.
+Reduces the index footprint by storing time series data at reduced granularity. (see [below for nested schema](#nestedblock--cold--downsample))
 - `freeze` (Block List, Max: 1) Freeze the index to minimize its memory footprint. (see [below for nested schema](#nestedblock--cold--freeze))
 - `migrate` (Block List, Max: 1) Moves the index to the data tier that corresponds to the current phase by updating the "index.routing.allocation.include._tier_preference" index setting. (see [below for nested schema](#nestedblock--cold--migrate))
 - `min_age` (String) ILM moves indices through the lifecycle according to their age.
 To control the timing of these transitions, you set a minimum age for each phase.